Who The Funk?

 Madison Armstrong

-Advisor Madison Armstrong is a saxophonist and woodwind instrumentalist based in Sacramento, California.
+Production Advisor Madison Armstrong is a saxophonist and woodwind instrumentalist based in Sacramento, California.

 Originally from Las Vegas, NV, she relocated to Sacramento in 2016 to attend Sacramento State University studying clarinet performance under Professor Sandra McPherson and jazz saxophone under Professor Mike McMullen.